bndtools/bnd/docs/_plugins/pomrepo.md

 ## Searching

+**DEPRECATION:** The searching feature below will be deprecated in bnd 7.2.0 for removal in bnd 8.0.
+The reason is that this search is considered "legacy" (see https://status.maven.org/), and also is often instable recently.

 Maven Central supports a [searching facility](https://blog.sonatype.com/2011/06/you-dont-need-a-browser-to-use-maven-central/) based on Solr.
 For example, you want all the artifacts of a given group id.
 In that case you could use the following Bnd Pom Repository plugin:

     -standalone: true